What are the Collaborative Indigenous Learning Bundles?

 What’s in a Bundle?

-Designed as both a resource for instructors and learning tool for students to use in the classroom, the bundles provide the necessary factual and theoretical basis for understanding Indigenous history and politics in Canada, while also prompting students to consider how this knowledge might be applied in their area of study.
-Most bundles include a lesson from an Indigenous expert followed by an audio or video interview with an Indigenous Knowledge Keeper.
-Each bundle, produced and delivered by Indigenous experts, is formatted as a cuLearn lesson, addressing issues and topics relevant to Indigenous peoples.
+Designed as both a resource for instructors and learning tool for students to use in the classroom, the Bundles provide the necessary factual and theoretical basis for understanding Indigenous history and politics in Canada, while also prompting students to consider how this knowledge might be applied in their area of study.
+Most Bundles include a lesson from an Indigenous expert followed by an audio or video interview with an Indigenous Knowledge Keeper.
+Each Bundle, produced and delivered by Indigenous experts, is formatted as a Brightspace lesson, addressing issues and topics relevant to Indigenous peoples.

 Bundle topics include:

 - Decolonization is for Everyone: Identity Formation in the Canadian Context

 - Introduction to the Metis People and the Metis Nation

 - Determinants of Health

 - Indigenous Law and Conceptions of Human Rights

 How you use the Learning Bundles

 If you are interested in using one or two Bundles in your class(es):